Summary - Acknowledgment of Truths

 25.ENVIRONMENTAL MANAGEMENT SYSTEM

-The NWMO outlines its Environmental Management System (EMS) designed to minimize project impacts and ensure compliance with Canadian Nuclear Safety Commission (...
+The NWMO's Environmental Management System (EMS) is framed as a comprehensive framework designed to minimize environmental impacts and ensure compliance with Ca...

 26.OVERALL CONCLUSIONS AND PATH FORWARD